101D American Music / 3 UNITS

 158/358 Mariachi Ensemble/1 UNIT

 This course introduces students to a wide and rich variety of mariachi ensemble repertoire, consisting of traditional and original compositions.
 Students will be coached and expected to develop musical, technical, and ensemble-playing skills.
 The ensemble will perform various styles of mariachi music and sometimes collaborate with FAMA – the USD Folkloric Dance and Mariachi Student Organization.
 This course fulfills one unit of the curriculum requirement for Fine Arts.
 May be repeated for credit.

 MUSC 160-181/360-381 Individual Music Lessons/ 1 UNIT

 Students may enroll in Individual Music Lessons if they are music majors, music minors, or actively enrolled in one of our ensembles such as Chamber Music Ensembles, Symphony Orchestra, or Concert Choir.
 Each student has to complete a graded jury at the end of each semester, and may also perform in recitals.
 Music majors, chamber music students, and vocalists in the Choral Scholars have the fee for one Individual Music Lesson enrollment reimbursed each semester.
-A fee of $540 for music minors and non-music majors may be required.
+A fee of $540 for non-music majors (rarely for music minors) may be required.
 The department of music provides accompanists for juries and one rehearsal; students must pay for additional times.
 Vocalists must pay additional accompanist fees as per request of instructor.
 All Individual Music Lessons require the approval of a full-time music faculty member.
 300-level Individual Music Lessons are for performance emphasis music majors and advanced performers only.
 Audition into the performance emphasis is required.
 May be repeated for credit without limit.

 162/362 Strings: violin